thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 - 64 vCPU
 - 416 GB RAM
-- 250GB SSD for the boot disk, provisioned with a ThoughtSpot base image
+- 200 GB SSD for the boot disk, provisioned with a ThoughtSpot base image
-- 2 1TB SSD for data
+- Two 1 TB SSDs for data

 The following topics walk you through this process.

 ###  Create an instance

-1. Log in to the [Google Cloud Console](https://console.cloud.google.com/).
+1. Sign in to the [Google Cloud Console](https://console.cloud.google.com/).

 2. Go to the Compute Engine dashboard, and select the associated ThoughtSpot project.